valentintesta/Credit-Card-SQL-/README.md

 # Table of Contents

 ## 1.Download the Dataset

+Download the credit card transactions dataset from this Kaggle link.

+Note: Alternatively, you can use the dataset provided in the zip file if available.

 ## 2.Import the Dataset
-## 3.Exploration and Analysis

-# Download the Dataset

 Download the credit card transactions dataset from this Kaggle link.

 Note: Alternatively, you can use the dataset provided in the zip file if available.

-# Import the Dataset

-Import the dataset into your SQL server using the table name: credit_card_transactions.
-Convert all column names to lowercase before importing.
-Replace spaces within column names with underscores (e.g., "Credit Card" should be renamed to "credit_card").
-While importing, adjust the data types of columns, as they might be defaulted to varchar.

-# Exploration and Analysis
+## 3.Exploration and Analysis

 Top Spending Cities: Extract the top 5 cities with the highest credit card spends and their percentage contribution of the total.